 A literal lifeline to the outside world, Garmin’s Inreach Explorer+ is a cutting-edge satellite communicator that comes armed with PS functionality and a host of supplementary features.
 This includes preloaded DeLorme TOPO maps with onscreen GPS routing, live weather reports, an interactive SOS function, and an onboard digital compass, barometric altimeter, and accelerometer.
 Capable of being paired with a smartphone or mobile device, this IPX7-rated sat comm also offers two-way messaging via the global Iridium satellite network, meaning you don’t need a cell signal to contact civilization.

-Every quality hiking loadout starts with a good pair of boots, so if you haven’t already armed yourself with a decent pair, we urge you to head over to our guide to the best hiking boots for men for more than a dozen of the latest and greatest pieces of trail-specific footwear currently on the market.
+Every quality hiking loadout starts with a good pair of boots, so if you haven’t already armed yourself with a decent pair, we urge you to head over to our guide to the best hiking boots for the latest and greatest pieces of trail-specific footwear currently on the market.